apache/struts-site/source/core-developers/action-file-upload.md

 ### Normal Field Size Limit

 Since Struts 6.1.2.1 a new option has been introduced to limit the size of a normal string field in the multipart request.
-The defeault limit is set to 4096 bytes:
+The default limit is set to 4096 bytes:

 ```
 struts.multipart.maxStringLength=4096